Circuit Breakers

 | Open | Failing fast.
 All requests are rejected without calling the endpoint.
 Runs are deferred for retry. |

-| Half-Open | A single probe request is allowed through.
-If it succeeds, the circuit closes.
-If it fails, the circuit re-opens. |
+| Half-Open | A single probe request is allowed through (claimed cluster-wide).
+If it succeeds, the circuit closes; if it fails, the open window re-arms for another timeout. |

 Default thresholds: